 Member of the DEC

-These are the three key questions we ask
+These are the three key questions the DEC asks:

-2) Are our member agencies in a position to provide effective and swift humanitarian assistance?
+- Are member agencies in a position to provide effective and swift humanitarian assistance?

 The DEC has launched 72 appeals raising more than £1.5 billion since its launch in 1963 – helping to save millions of lives and rebuild communities devastated by disasters.